-Marital Status: Single
+Marital Status: Married (Leah)

 Pick a racing series.
 Choose a style of racecar.
 Name a venue.
-Chances are, Tony Stewart has proven victorious.
+Chances are, Tony

 USAC’s top-three national touring divisions are Midget, Sprint and Silver Crown.
 After winning the Midget title in 1994 and finishing 10th and sixth in the Sprint and Silver Crown divisions, respectively, Stewart went out and set a new standard of excellence in 1995 by winning all three divisions.
-No driver had ever won the Sprint, Midget and Silver Crown championships – divisions that run three very different types of racecars which compete on both asphalt and dirt – in a single season until Stewart came along.
+No driver had ever won the Sprint, Midget and Silver Crown championships – divisions that run three very different types of racecars which compete on both asphalt and dirt – in a single season until Stewart.

 Throw in a title from the 30-year-old International Race of Champions (IROC) during that series’ final year of operation in 2006, and it’s clear that Stewart is in a league of his own.

 Along the way, Stewart has won some of the biggest races in motorsports.
-He is a two-time winner of the Allstate 400 at the Brickyard (2005 and 2007), a six-time winner of the season-opening NASCAR Nationwide Series race at Daytona (Fla.)
-International Speedway (2005, 2006, 2008, 2009, 2010 and 2011) and a two-time winner of the famed Chili Bowl, an all-star Midget race at the Tulsa (Okla.)
-Expo Raceway (2002 and 2007).
-He’s also notched wins in such famed USAC races as the Copper World Classic at Phoenix International Raceway (2000), the Turkey Night Grand Prix at Irwindale (Calif.)
-Speedway (2000) and the 4-Crown Nationals at Eldora Speedway in Rossburg, Ohio (1995).
+He is a two-time winner of the Brickyard 400 (2005, 2007), a seven-time winner of the season-opening NASCAR Xfinity Series race at Daytona (Fla.)
+International Speedway (2005, 2006, 2008, 2009, 2010, 2011, 2013) and a two-time winner of the famed Chili Bowl, an all-star Midget race at the Tulsa (Okla.)
+Expo Raceway (2002, 2007).
+He’s also won such famed USAC races as the Copper World Classic at Phoenix Raceway (2000), the Turkey Night Grand Prix at Irwindale (Calif.)
+Speedway (2000), and the 4-Crown Nationals at Eldora Speedway in Rossburg, Ohio (1995).

 “He never let me settle for second,” said Stewart of his dad, who still frequents races whenever his schedule permits.
 “He didn’t like it when we ran second, and he knew that I didn’t like it when we ran second.
 If he saw that I wasn’t giving 100 percent, then he was on me pretty hard about it.
 He pushed me to be better.